liquity/dev/README.md

 ### Borrower (Trove) Operations - `BorrowerOperations.sol`

-`openTrove(uint _LUSDAmount)`: payable function that creates a trove for the caller with the requested debt, and the ether received as collateral.
+`openTrove(uint _maxFee, uint _LUSDAmount, address _upperHint, address _lowerHint)`: payable function that creates a trove for the caller with the requested debt, and the ether received as collateral.
 Successful execution is conditional mainly on the resulting collateral ratio which must exceed the minimum (110% in Normal Mode).
 In addition to the requested debt, extra debt is issued to pay the issuance fee, and cover the gas compensation.

-`addColl(address _hint)`: payable function that adds the received Ether to the caller's active trove.
+`addColl(address _upperHint, address _lowerHint))`: payable function that adds the received Ether to the caller's active trove.

-`withdrawColl(uint _amount, address _hint)`: withdraws `_amount` of collateral from the caller’s trove.
+`withdrawColl(uint _amount, address _upperHint, address _lowerHint)`: withdraws `_amount` of collateral from the caller’s trove.
 Executes only if the user has an active trove, the system is in Normal Mode, and the withdrawal would not pull the user’s trove below the minimum collateral ratio.

-`withdrawLUSD(uint _amount, address_hint)`: issues `_amount` of LUSD from the caller’s trove to the caller.
+`withdrawLUSD(uint _maxFee, uint _amount, address _upperHint, address _lowerHint)`: issues `_amount` of LUSD from the caller’s trove to the caller.
 Executes only if the resultant collateral ratio would remain above the minimum, and the system would remain in Normal Mode after the withdrawal.

-`repayLUSD(uint _amount, uint _hint)`: repay `_amount` of LUSD to the caller’s trove, subject to leaving 10 debt in the trove (which corresponds to the 10 LUSD gas compensation).
+`repayLUSD(uint _amount, address _upperHint, address _lowerHint)`: repay `_amount` of LUSD to the caller’s trove, subject to leaving 10 debt in the trove (which corresponds to the 10 LUSD gas compensation).

-`adjustTrove(uint _collWithdrawal, int _debtChange, address _hint)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity.
+`adjustTrove(uint _maxFee, uint _collWithdrawal, uint _debtChange, bool isDebtIncrease, address _upperHint, address _lowerHint)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity.

 `closeTrove()`: allows a borrower to repay all debt, withdraw all their collateral, and close their trove.
 Requires the borrower have a LUSD balance sufficient to repay their trove's debt, excluding gas compensation - i.e. `(debt - 10)` LUSD.